SainsburyWellcomeCentre/aeon_docs/src/user/index.md

 - [**Single mouse in a foraging assay**](https://doi.org/10.5281/zenodo.13881884): A two-hour snippet of a single mouse in a foraging assay consisting of three food patches.

 :::{toctree}
-:maxdepth: 2
+:maxdepth: 1
 :caption: Tutorials

-tutorials/multianimal_tracking
+:glob:

-tutorials/npx_recording
+tutorials/*
 :::

 :::{toctree}
-:maxdepth: 2
+:maxdepth: 1
 :caption: How-to Guides

 how_to/io_api_example_copy